Skip to content

 RIPK3 Protein is Involved in the Regulation of Immune Response to the Flu

 PLoS Pathogen publication by Maziar Divangahi, James Martin, Salman Qureshi.
 Their research is trying to understand how the mechanisms of the immune system fight the flu in the hopes of finding new immunotherapies to combat the virus.
-The discovery of the RIPK3 protein that is involved in the regulation of immune response to the flu means help may
+The discovery of the RIPK3 protein that is involved in the regulation of immune response to the flu means help may be on the horizon.

 STAT6- Inhibitory Peptide May Reduce Incidence of RSV-Related Asthma